 Too many payment disputes

 Chargebacks cost the merchant money.
-If an agent has opened more than 2 disputes in 30 days, it is blocked to protect the merchant.
+If an agent has opened several disputes recently, it is blocked to protect the merchant.

-Example: Agent with 4 chargebacks in the last month → blocked.
+Example: Agent with several recent chargebacks → blocked.

 R025BlockTier 2